INM-6/neuroephys_analysis_ontology/README.md

 ## Contributing to NEAO

+### Suggestions for new methods

 Your favorite analysis method is not included in NEAO?
-Let us know by opening an [issue](http://purl.org/neao/suggestion) here on GitHub.
-You don't need to worry about technical implementation details when submitting the suggestion.
-The maintainers will take care of this if the suggestion is accepted.
+Are you a method developer and would like it represented in the ontology?
+We accept contributions by the community through GitHub.

+To ensure a structured and consistent update process, we follow a curated contribution model.
+Here's how you can contribute:

+1. **Submitting Suggestions**: open an issue with the [specific template to suggest a new method](http://purl.org/neao/suggestion).
+In the template, you will be requested to provide the method's name, abbreviation, a brief description (including inputs, outputs, algorithm, assumptions, and purpose), relevant bibliographic references, links to existing software implementations, a suggested parent NEAO class, and any additional relevant relationships to existing NEAO classes.

+2. **Review and Discussion**: your submission will be reviewed by NEAO maintainers.
+We will start a conversation to discuss the suggestion and may request additional information.

+3. **Implementation by Maintainers**: if your suggestion is accepted, the NEAO maintainers will implement the relevant classes and properties into the existing OWL code.
+You don't need to worry about technical implementation details or elaborating specific pull requests for your contribution.

+4. **Versioning and Release Cycle**: the additional classes will be part of the next release of NEAO.
+Each release is identified by a version tag and includes a changelog documenting changes and the [list of acknowledged contributors](AUTHORS.md).
+The contributors are also included in the [Zenodo](https://doi.org/10.5281/zenodo.14287838) record associated with the release.
+Therefore, contributors whose suggestions are accepted will be publicly acknowledged.

+### Suggestions for improvements

 Do you think a method is misrepresented?
-Then also let us know by opening an [issue](http://purl.org/neao/improvement).
+Then also let us know by opening an issue with the [specific template for suggesting improvements](http://purl.org/neao/improvement).

 ## Table of contents